Chart Color Schemes

 Health performance in Guyra is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Guyra faces significant health challenges according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
-Private health cover is notably low at approximately 47% of the total population (~964 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.
+Guyra faces substantial health challenges according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence were notable across both younger and older age cohorts.
+The rate of private health cover was very low at approximately 47% of the total population (~964 people), compared to 51.9% in Regional NSW and the national average of 55.7%.

-The most common medical conditions are arthritis (11.0%) and asthma (9.2%).
-63.2% of residents declare themselves completely clear of medical ailments, similar to the 63.3% across Rest of NSW.
+The most common medical conditions were arthritis (11.0%) and asthma (9.2%).
+However, 63.2% of residents declared themselves completely clear of medical ailments, similar to the 63.3% across Regional NSW.
 Working-age population health challenges are notable with elevated chronic condition rates.
-The area has a higher proportion of seniors at 25.1%, compared to 23.4% in Rest of NSW.
-Health outcomes among seniors rank above average nationally.
+The area has 25.4% of residents aged 65 and over (522 people), higher than the 23.4% in Regional NSW.
+Health outcomes among seniors were above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health